-- 4. Projects utilizing vertebrate animal established cell lines or tissue cultures must include documentation regarding the source of the cells/tissues.
-If catalog number is unavailable, student can provide a receipt and/or letter from mentor regarding the origin of the items. - a.
+- 4. Projects utilizing vertebrate animal established cell lines or tissue cultures must include documentation regarding the source of the cells/tissues. - a.
 If obtained from a commercially available collection (e.g., ATCC) the catalog number is required.
 If catalog number is unavailable, student can provide a receipt and/or letter from mentor regarding the origin of the items. - b.
 If obtained from a private/non-commercial source (public or private laboratory, museum, etc.), documentation from the supplier must be uploaded in the application, including IACUC approvals for the original study. - c.
 If obtained from mentor's study or another lab's study, upload original study's IACUC approval OR reference to the original study's publication. - 5.
 Projects utilizing only data or images are exempt from IACUC pre-approval ONLY if the originating study is published in a peer-reviewed journal or the data is available in a publicly-available database.
-In this case, the student must provide a reference to the original study OR link to the database. - 5.
+In this case, the student must provide a reference to the original study OR link to the database. - 6.
 If the data or images were obtained from another scientist (mentor or not a mentor) or source AND the research is not yet published (not publicly available), then IACUC approval of the original study must be provided by the Regeneron STS entrant.

-In cases 1, 2, 4 and 5 described above, documentation of IACUC approval, proper permissions, and licenses must be provided with the application.
+In cases 1, 2, 4 and 6 described above, documentation of IACUC approval, proper permissions, and licenses must be provided with the application.